How to Manage a Brand during a Crisis!

 Communicate your Changes

 Build a communication plan to ensure that your crisis brand message gets to your customers.

 It’s essential that you choose the RIGHT channels that work best for your brand when talking to your audience.

 It’s worth noting that each channel has a different reaction characteristic, so here is a summary for you to consider:

-• Social media: using platforms like Facebook, Instagram, Twitter, and LinkedIn typically involves a conversation.
-Ensure that you have some someone ready to talk and control your social messages.
+• Social media: using platforms like Facebook, Instagram, Twitter, and LinkedIn typically involve a conversation.
+Ensure that you have someone ready to talk and control your social messages.

 • Website blog or news pages: These mechanisms give you greater control of your message, plus you’re talking with your company voice.